quotient-im/Quaternion/README.md

   Quaternion before 0.0.9.2).
 Any other value will select the "default" layout, with author labels above blocks of messages.
 - `use_shuttle_dial` - Quaternion will use a shuttle dial instead of a classic scrollbar for the timeline's vertical scrolling control.
+To start scrolling move the shuttle dial away from its neutral position in the middle;
+  the further away you move it, the faster you scroll in that direction.
-Shuttle dials usually control change velocity instead of value; in this case, moving the dial away from the neutral position increases the speed of scrolling.
-This is more convenient if you need to quickly move around without knowing position relative to the edges, as is the case of a Matrix timeline;
+  Releasing the dial resets it back to the neutral position and stops scrolling.
+  This is more convenient if you need to move around without knowing the position relative to the edges, as is the case of a Matrix timeline;
-  however, the control is unusual and not all people like it.
-Shuttle scrollbar is enabled by default; set this to false (or 0) to use the classic scrollbar.
+  however, the control is somewhat unconventional and not all people like it.
+  The shuttle dial is enabled by default; set this to false (or 0) to use the classic scrollbar.
 - `autoload_images` - whether full-size images should be loaded immediately once the message is shown on the screen.
 The default is to automatically load full-size images; set this to false (or 0) to disable that and only load